substack/propagit/README.markdown

   propagit OPTIONS drone

-    Listen to the hub for deploy events and execute COMMAND with environment variables $REPO and $COMMIT on each deploy.
+    Listen to the hub for deploy events to execute commands with environment variables $REPO and $COMMIT set on each deploy.

     --hub        connect to the hub host:port
     --secret     password to use
     --basedir    directory to put repositories and deploys in

   propagit OPTIONS deploy REPO COMMIT [COMMAND...]

-    Deploy COMMIT to all of the drones listening to the hub.
+    Deploy COMMIT with a COMMAND to all of the drones listening to the hub.

     --hub        connect to the hub host:port
     --secret     password to use